Oliver472/YTSummarizerExtension/README.md

 # Youtube summarizer extension

-YTSummarizerExtension is a browser extension designed to provide users with quick and accurate summaries for YouTube videos.
+YoutubeSummarizer is a browser extension designed to provide users with quick and accurate summaries for YouTube videos.
 By leveraging AI-powered summarization, this extension helps users save time by condensing lengthy video content into concise, actionable insights.

 ## Features